DTUWindEnergy/BasicDTUController/README.md

 Blade pitch servo and generator models are not included in this controller.

 ## Compatibility
-The controller has interfaces to HAWC2 and BLADED.
+The repository includes project and make files to create DLLs to interface the controller to HAWC2 and BLADED.

 The controller is written in Fortran and it is compilable with Intel and GFortran compilers.
+It can be compiled both on Windows and Linux.

 ## References
 When using the Basic DTU Wind Energy controller, please refer to the following publications: